 Admitted to the International History Honor Society, Friedson earned a Master of Arts (M.A.) degree in History from George Mason University as a James Madison Memorial Foundation Constitutional History Teaching Fellow.
 Dr. Friedson’s commentary has appeared in The Nation and the multi-media documentary The Divine Plan (2009).
 For his civil rights work, Dr. Friedson’s name appears on the Rev. Dr. Martin Luther King, Jr. National Memorial and the Southern Poverty Law Center Wall of Tolerance.

 Friedson apprenticed as terrorism analyst with the American Israel Public Affairs Committee (AIPAC).
 Friedson’s research investigations focused on state sponsored terrorism involving Russia, Iran, and the Middle East.
-Dr. Friedson strategically organizes pro-Israel digital communications as an ally of Israel’s Ministry of Strategic Affairs and Public Diplomacy and the World Jewish Congress.
+Dr. Friedson strategically organizes pro-Israel communications in alliance with Israel’s Ministry of Strategic Affairs and Public Diplomacy and the World Jewish Congress.

-Prior to joining the staff of the Cornell University Worker Institute and Adjunct Faculty Alliance, Friedson established the Adjunct Faculty Union at Indian River State College (AFU-IRSC) on July 9, 2013.
+Prior to joining the Cornell Adjunct Faculty Alliance (AFL CIO/AFT/NEA/EI/NYSUT), Friedson established the Adjunct Faculty Union (AFU) at Indian River State College (AFU-IRSC) on July 9, 2013.
 Within a few months, the AFU spread thru social media in Florida as well as thirty-two (32) of the United States, Canada, England, India, Ireland, Chile, and the Philippines.
-In 2014, Friedson was strategic field and communications operations consultant to Space PAC, a political action committee established by holder of the Sirius XM satellite radio patent.
+In 2014, Friedson was strategic field and communications operations consultant to Space PAC, a political action committee established by the Sirius XM satellite radio patent holder.